FAQs

 For new players there are Beginners books available in music shops and online.

-The music played at Shrewsbury Consort is always provided - this is usually music which has been specially arranged for the recorder group by our Musical Director or is from our extensive library.
+The music played at the Consort is always provided - this is usually music which has been specially arranged for the recorder group by our Musical Director or is from our extensive library.

 Which is the best recorder to begin with?